umarhassan-mitodl/7.347-spring-2011/content/pages/lecture-summaries.md

 {{< anchor "Guest" >}}{{< /anchor >}}Guest speaker: Industrial Biomass Processing and Hydrolysis
 {{< tdclose >}}
 {{< tdopen >}}
-Prof. Chris Kaiser, who is a member of the Scientific Advisory Board at {{% resource_link "fad88e91-97e1-41a9-bac0-4daca54cfd2d" "Mascoma" %}}® (a local biofuels company), will discuss issues related to industrial biomass processing and hydrolysis.
+Prof. Chris Kaiser, who is a member of the Scientific Advisory Board at [Mascoma](https://www.mascoma.com/)® (a local biofuels company), will discuss issues related to industrial biomass processing and hydrolysis.
 {{< tdclose >}}

 {{< trclose >}}